[Case 04]

 [Frustrations]

-Feels left out when friends use apps he can’t
+Feeling excluded when friends use apps he can't.

 [Process]